patacrep/patanet/README.md

 ## How to run

+You need to start two processes :
+1. the background task processor : `./manage.py process_tasks`
-Then you can run a development server with the command `python manage.py runserver`.
+2. the web server : you can run a development server with the command `python manage.py runserver`.
 No web server (e.g. Apache, ...) required.

 ## This is a development version !